Treating Heart Arrhythmias With Ablation

 - The patient is usually transferred to an intensive care unit (ICU) for close monitoring for about one to two days after the surgery.
 When the patient's condition is stable, he or she is transferred to a regular nursing unit (called a telemetry unit).

-- The monitoring during recovery includes heart, blood pressure, and blood oxygen monitoring and frequent checks of vital signs and other parameters, such as heart sounds.
+- The monitoring during recovery includes heart, blood pressure, and blood oxygen monitoring and frequent checks of vital signs and other parameters.

 - Most patients stay in the hospital about 5 to 7 days after the procedure, depending on their rate of recovery.
 Patients who had minimally invasive surgery may be able to go home 2 to 3 days after surgery.
 Your health care team will follow your progress and help you recover as quickly as possible.